IT Disaster Recovery Plan

 Document the IT disaster recovery plan as part of the business continuity plan.
 Test the plan periodically to make sure that it works.

 Businesses generate large amounts of data and data files are changing throughout the workday.
 Data can be lost, corrupted, compromised or stolen through hardware failure, human error, hacking and malware.
 Loss or corruption of data could result in significant business disruption.

 Data backup and recovery should be an integral part of the business continuity plan and information technology disaster recovery plan.
 Developing a data backup strategy begins with identifying what data to backup, selecting and implementing hardware and software backup procedures, scheduling and conducting backups and periodically validating that data has been accurately backed up.

 Developing the Data Backup Plan

-Identify data on network servers, desktop computers, laptop computers and wireless devices that needs to be backed up along with other hard copy records and information.
-The plan should include regularly scheduled backups from wireless devices, laptop computers and desktop computers to a network server.
-Data on the server can then be backed up.
+Identify data on network servers, desktop computers, laptop computers and wireless devices that needs to be backed up, along with other hard copy records and information.
+The backup plan should include regularly scheduled backups from wireless devices, laptop computers and desktop computers to a network server.
+Data on the server then can be backed up.
 Backing up hard copy vital records can be accomplished by scanning paper records into digital formats and allowing them to be backed up along with other digital data.

-Data should be backed up as frequently as necessary to ensure that, if data is lost, it is not unacceptable to the business.
+Data should be backed up frequently.
 The business impact analysis should evaluate the potential for lost data and define the “recovery point objective.”
 Data restoration times should be confirmed and compared with the IT and business function recovery time objectives.